Volts Electronics Mathematics Formulas

 - V = I x R

 You just bought this very odd, very old, very foreign electronics item at a garage sale.
 The spec plate is half worn off and isn't even in English.
 You are, however, able to tell that it says 1.6667 amps.
-So, you hook up the VOM (see note below) to the device to ascertain it's resistance measurement.
+So, you hook up a test meter to the device to ascertain it's resistance measurement.
 The measurement comes back as 72 ohms.

 The formula is E=IR.
 1.6667 amps times 72 ohms equals 120 volts.
 You got lucky.